C1fer/Mesa-LLVM/README.md

 # Speed up compilation
-You can use ccache for compiling much faster than if you were using gcc or g++.
-In order to setup ccache, run ccache.sh or type the following commands on terminal:
+You can use ccache to make the compilation go much faster.
+In order to setup ccache, type the following commands on a terminal window:
 ```
 sudo apt install -y ccache
 echo 'export PATH="/usr/lib/ccache:$PATH"' | sudo tee -a ~/.bashrc